- Establishing the evidence base to inform conservation planning

 - We chair the International Union for the Conservation of Nature (IUCN) Conifer Specialist Group, and we play a major role in the compilation of the Red List as well as ongoing global reassessments for conifers.

-- Are a member of the International Union for the Conservation of Nature (IUCN)/Species Survival Commision (SSC) Global Tree specialist group for Sapotaceae.
+- We are a member of the International Union for the Conservation of Nature (IUCN)/Species Survival Commision (SSC) Global Tree specialist group for Sapotaceae.

-Identification of sites for conservation and targetted action
+Identification of sites for conservation and targeted action

-We input into local, national and regional conservation planning in some of the most threatened and least explored ecosystems on earth, including the Arabian Peninsula, the Congo Basin, Tanzania, New Caledonia, and the dry forests of Latin America.
+We input into local, national and regional conservation planning in some of the most threatened and least explored ecosystems on earth, including (among others) the Arabian Peninsula, the dry forests of Latin America, New Caledonia, and Sarawak.

 - The dry forests of Latin America are rapidly disappearing due to large-scale conversion to agriculture.
 Our work has quantified the high levels of endemism and evolutionary uniqueness of these forests, and has been fundamental in the identification of conservation sites and plans.